Yermouth/99-reason-with-test/README.md

 # 99 problems solved in Reason with test
-Add Jest to test the reason implementation
+Add Jest to test the Reason implementations

 # Usage
 ## Build